Your Loan Application

 In a nutshell:

-- we find out what you want and what you need – 15 to 30 minutes
+- we ask you what you want and figure out what you need – 15 to 30 minutes

 - we make a recommendation by email giving all the facts in writing – 1 to 4 hours depending on complexity